 Creating the North East SPF – An exemplar model to follow

-The creation of the North East SPF provides a model for others to follow on establishing, from scratch, a successful social partnership forum.
+The creation of the North East and North Cumbria Social Partnership Forum (SPF) provides a model for others to follow on establishing, from scratch, a successful SPF.

-Prior to 2016, the North East did not have a regional social partnership forum and there was uncertainty on what purpose it could have and how it could benefit employers and trade unions.
+Prior to 2016, the North East and North Cumbria did not have a regional SPF and there was uncertainty on what purpose it could have and how it could benefit employers and trade unions.
 NHS Employers national engagement service encouraged the HR director, health community and regional trade union leads to consider setting up a forum.
-Working together they identified the benefits it could bring and, under the leadership of joint management and trade union chairs, the North East SPF was established.
+Working together they identified the benefits it could bring and, under the leadership of joint management and trade union chairs, the North East and North Cumbria SPF was established.

 About the area

-The region had a visit from management and trade union leads from the Yorkshire region.
+In 2015 management and trade union leads from the Yorkshire and Humber SPF, visited the HR Directors Network in the North East.
 The representatives working with NHS Employers showcased what a forum could do and the value it could bring.
-For example, a regional SPF enables the sharing of learning and ideas on how best to attract, retain, educate, train, develop and engage the NHS workforce.
+For example, a regional SPF enables the sharing of learning and ideas on how best to attract, retain, train, develop and engage the NHS workforce.

 The desire for better integrated health and care services as described in the NHS Five Year Forward View also made it increasingly important to establish a strong, regional partnership forum to ensure active engagement and collaboration in developing service change.

-The first meeting of the new forum was an informal introduction used to build relationships and to enable partners to discuss and agree what the SPF was about and, importantly, what it wasn't.
+The first meeting of the new forum took place on 29 April 2016, and was an informal introduction used to build relationships and to enable partners to discuss and agree what the SPF was about and, importantly, what it wasn't.
 In the initial meetings, the forum established ways of working both formally and informally.
-They identified priorities and how local networks could be used to horizon scan and keep partners up-to-date.
+They identified priorities and how local networks could be used to horizon scan and keep partners up to date.

-The forum completed the Partnership Behaviours Audit Tool at one of their first meetings and again recently to plan and reshape their future priorities following recent input from the STP lead officer.
+The forum completed the Partnership Behaviours Tool at their first meetings and do so regularly to plan and reshape their future priorities following input from the Integrated Care System (ICS) lead.
 These reviews enable the forum to stay focused on key priorities and operate in a way that maximises the time of all those who attend the meetings.

 Prior to regional SPF meetings, the trade union representatives have a structured pre-meeting, which enables them to share intelligence between themselves and identify any workforce issues, concerns or key points to raise in the meeting.